-Racial Inequality in Special Education: U.S. Department of Education Releases Regulations and Guidance

-The U.S. Department of Education Office for Civil Rights ("OCR") issued a Dear Colleague Letter: Preventing Racial Discrimination in Special Education on December 12, 2016.
-In this Guidance, OCR states that it continues to find (1) over-identification of students of color as having disabilities; (2) under-identification of students of color who do have disabilities; and (3) delays in evaluating students of color for special education services.
+Racial Inequality in Special Education: U.S. Department of Education Releases Regulations and Guidance students of color as having disabilities; (2) underidentification of students of color who do have disabilities; and (3) delays in evaluating students of color for special education services.
 If racial discrimination leads to a failure to timely identify, evaluate and provide special education services to a student, there are serious long term consequences for the student.
 On the other hand, racial discrimination that leads to inappropriate identification in special education, provision of unnecessary services, and more restrictive placement limits the educational opportunities of students.